tstirrat15/sentimentClusters/_pages/analysis.md

 permalink: /analysis/
 description: What we found upon peering in.
 headings:
-- top
-- hipster1
-- hipster2
+- link: august
+  title: "The Conversation: August"
-- hipster3
+- link: novdec
+  title: "The Conversation: Nov. - Dec."
-- hipster4
+- link: echo
+  title: Echo Chambers
-- hipster5
+- link: geography
+  title: The Geography of Tweets
 ---

+<a id="august" class="anchor"></a>

 ## The Conversation Over Time